Vlad15lav/machine-learning/README.md

 Training on a weighted sample.
 Strong classifier - a set of weighted weak classifiers.</br>
 Calculating the weight for a weak classifier and updating the sample weights.</br>
 ## K-means
 Clusterings.
 The update of centroids.
-Elbow method.
+Elbow method.</br>
 ![](/K-means/eblowmethod.png)</br>
 ![](/K-means/training.png)